canders1/ProSPer/README.md

 If you reuse this code or dataset, please cite it as:

-Masis, Tessa and Carolyn Jane Anderson.
-ProSPer: Probing Human and Neural Network Language Model Understanding of Spatial Perspective.
-Proceedings of the BlackboxNLP workshop at the Conference on Empirical Methods in Natural Language Processing 2021.
+<b>Masis, Tessa and Carolyn Jane Anderson.
+ProSPer: Probing Human and Neural Network Language
+Model Understanding of Spatial Perspective.
+Proceedings of the BlackboxNLP workshop at the Conference on Empirical Methods in Natural Language Processing 2021.</b>

 There is also an associated Open Science Foundation repository (https://osf.io/qfz38/), which contains files related to the human experiments reported in the paper.
 You can find the task preregistration, experiment implementation code, human results, and analysis scripts there.